FilipParyz/FilipParyz/README.md

 ### Hi there 👋
+I'm a developer with passion for hardware.
+It started with Arduino and now I work on industrial 3D Printers, to allow companies realise their projects with ease.
+Aside from my work I study part-time to become an Engineer.
+In my free time I'm improving my ergonomics by creating my 3D printed mechanical keyboard running modified open source firmware, while drinking speciality coffee.

 - 🔭 I’m currently working on my mechanical keyboard running QMK (https://github.com/qmk/qmk_firmware)
 - 🌱 I’m currently learning C++